abhay-h/CPP_OOP/Notes.md

-    🏛️ Classes are group of variables and functions .
+    🏛️ Classes are group of variables and functions.

     ✍ Note :
                 1️⃣ Variables declared inside a class are called DATA Members